A simple bedtime ritual helps you unwind

-The key for me is to have a sequence of things I do before bed and to make it a routine.
+The key for positive habits is to have a sequence of things that make it a routine.
+[Related post: Create a calming self-care routine]

 7 simple things I do before bed

-1. Take a shower and use my Neal’s Yard Beauty Sleep body butter with relaxing essential oils.
+1. Take a shower and use lotion with relaxing lavender.

 2. Make a cup of herbal tea (Pukka Relax is my current favourite).